 Perform maintenance on your water heater.

 We recommend maintaining your water heater every six months.
 Spring and fall are good gauges for doing this.
 While performing spring cleaning, drain your water tank of sediments to help its longevity and keep it working efficiently.
-To drain it, turn off the electric or gas to the water heater.
+To drain it, turn off the electricity or gas to the water heater.
 Close the water supply valve to the off position so water doesn’t flow into the heater.
 Hook up a garden hose to the drain valve or nozzle at the bottom of the tank and run it outside to drain or to a bucket to collect the water.
 Keep in mind you’ll need to monitor the bucket so it doesn’t overflow.
 Open the drain valve and empty the tank.
 If you prefer, your professional plumber can perform the maintenance for you.

 Verify you don’t have leaks.

 Unfortunately, winter freezes can damage your pipes and often it is not until the beginning of spring that you discover you have a leak.
 The best way to verify whether you have a leak or not is to do a meter test.
 Start by turning off all running water in your home.
 This includes faucets, toilets, washing machines, dishwashers, etc. Turn off all your outside sources.
 Go to your water meter at the street and open the lid.
 Look at the flow gauge to verify it is not turning.
 Even the slightest turn will indicate water is running somewhere.
 If you have the tiniest turn, double check everything is off.
 Go into the house and turn off the water shutoff valve.
 If the meter stops after turning off the shutoff valve, you have a leak in your house.
 If the meter continues to turn, this indicates your leak is outside.